 • It feels nice to have some ‘you’ time.

 • Improves range of movement, often restricted by sedentary lifestyles.

-• Proven to aid with pain management, hands on therapy including medical acupuncture can ease pain.
+• Proven to aid with pain management, hands-on therapy including medical acupuncture can ease the pain.

 • Tailored treatment plans to work on the cause of the pain and not just rub the sore bits.